KinanBab/CS591K1-Labs/README.md

 ### Coq

-We use the latest Coq version: Coq 8.8.2.
+We use the latest Coq version (Coq 8.8.2).
 If you are using Windows or Mac, you can install Coq by using the appropriate installer [file](https://github.com/coq/coq/releases/tag/V8.8.2).
 On Linux and mac, we recommend [installing Coq with OPAM](https://coq.inria.fr/opam/www/using.html) (OCaml package manager).

 You can either use CoqIDE or Proof General to edit coq files interactively.
 CoqIDE comes built in with coq, but can be unresponsive or slow sometimes.